AwsGeek/mlbot-hamburg/lab3/README.md

-# Lab 3: Build a public interface
+# Lab 3: Build the request handler function
-In this lab you will use AWS Lambda and Amazon API Gateway to create a public interface for your aircraft classifier.
+In this lab you will create an AWS Lambda function to use your aircraft detector and aircraft classifier .

 ## Task 1: Create a Lambda function
-Create an AWS Lambda function that uses Amazon Rekognition to determine if there are any aircraft in an image
+Create an AWS Lambda function that uses Amazon Rekognition to determine if there is a single aircraft in an image and Amazon SageMaker to classify the aircraft.
 1. Browse to the AWS Lambda console to create a new function: https://console.aws.amazon.com/lambda/home#/create
 2. Select the **Author from Scratch** option:

 <p align="center"><img src="images/lab2-create-function-1.jpg"></p>

 3. Fill out the following information for the Lambda function:
-* Name: **mlbot**
+* Name: **mlbot-handler**
 * Runtime: **Python 3.6**
 * Role: **Create a custom role**